rebuilt/capstone-proposal/proposal.md

 - latitude_in_degrees:string
 - longitude_in_degrees:string

-- #### The following attributes match the data format needed to send requests to Geocoder
+- #### The following attributes match the data format needed to send requests to Geocoder and the maps javascript API
 - latitude_in_decimal:float
 - longitude_in_decimal:float